 Concentrated black cake.
-Uitvlught East Field #30 takes its place as the source of one of the best rums I’ve had this year.
+Uitvlugt East Field #30 takes its place as the source of one of the best rums I’ve had this year.

 In my rather tiny world, sourcing a rum like the Uitvlugt 1985 27 year old 60.7% is quite an experience.
 A rum limited enough, rare enough and old enough that to use a single appellation like “aged” to describe it is akin to saying Tolstoy wrote rather long books.
-The series of rums made by Velier (these are not DDL products) answers every beef I ever had about rums not being strong enough, addresses every complaint about a lack of imagination.
+The series of rums imported to Europe by Velier (these are DDL products selected by them in Guyana, not Europe) answers every beef I ever had about rums not being strong enough, addresses every complaint about a lack of imagination.
 Thus far, each of the full proof series has been spectacular, powerful, brilliant, exceptional, original and charges out of the bottle like a bat out of hell to give me all it has.
 This is what rums were made to be.
 This is what more rums should be.
 Want to go up against the Scots, boys?
 Want to give whisky some hard card?
 You’d better start making more of these.